mezgoodle/TelegramiaSite/docs/telegramia/manual.md

 ![Market image](../images/market.png)

+> Items help you to increase your stats.

 ## Roads

 Roads are the main way to go to other cities or objects.
 It takes your energy to travel, which you can restore in the tavern.